-The HealthStream product is valued at \$1600 per new graduate nurse and preceptor pair and a \$10,000 onboarding cost per site.
-HealthStream has offered Hawai'i, if joining as the HNRPC, the reduced cost per resident/preceptor pair to \$439.75, including Jane AI, an artificial intelligence (AI) system that personalizes competency development at scale, and has entirely waived the onboarding cost per site.
+The HealthStream product is valued at per new graduate nurse and preceptor pair and a onboarding cost per site.
+HealthStream has offered Hawai'i, if joining as the HNRPC, the reduced cost per resident/preceptor pair to including Jane AI, an artificial intelligence (AI) system that personalizes competency development at scale, and has entirely waived the onboarding cost per site.
 The estimated cost savings are included below:

-Quoted Offer to HNRPC Retail Resident cost \$439.75 \$1,600 Included in resident cost, additional preceptor Preceptor seats may be added for \$83.85/person \$90 Onboarding cost waived \$10K site, 6 sites Jane Al included in resident cost not included State Total for 100 Resident/Preceptor Pairs \$43,975.00 \$103,975
+warved the onboarding cost per site.
+The estimated cost savings are meraded below.

+Quoted Offer to HNRPC Retail

+Resident cost

+Included in resident cost, additional preceptor

+Preceptor seats may be added for /person

+Onboarding cost waived \$10K site, 6 sites

+Jane Al included in resident cost not included

+State Total for

+Resident/Preceptor Pairs \$43,975.00 \$103,975